Potential Financial Steps for T-Mobile Employees in November

 Tax Loss Harvesting

-However, there’s an exception!
-Up to $3,000 in net investment losses CAN reduce earned income and therefore lower taxes.
+Up to $3,000 in net investment losses can reduce earned income and lower taxes.
+The important term is net.

 Tax Gain Harvesting

-There’s also tax gain harvesting.
+Another opportunity is tax gain harvesting.
 This occurs when someone has lower income than they normally would.

 3. Finalize Year End Charitable Contributions